alyssaw90/event-site/README.md

 **task command** | **what it does**
 ---|---
-`grunt lint` | Lints JavaScript files
-`grunt test` | Runs tests
-`grunt clean:all` | Deletes all build files
-`grunt lessProd` | Compiles and minifies .less files `grunt build:dev` | Compiles js from ES6 into one file, but does not minify the code and compiles and minifies minifies .less files. useful for debugging
-`grunt build` | Compiles js from ES6 and minifies it into one file and compiles and minifies .less files into css `grunt start:dev` |  Compiles js from ES6 into one file, but does not minify the code and compiles and minifies minifies .less files and starts server with nodemon
-`grunt start` | Compiles js from ES6 and minifies it into one file and compiles and minifies .less files and starts server with nodemon
-`grunt` | same as `grunt start`
+grunt lint | Lints JavaScript files grunt test | Runs tests grunt clean:all | Deletes all build files grunt lessProd | Compiles and minifies .less files grunt build:dev | Compiles js from ES6 into one file, but does not minify the code and compiles and minifies .less files. useful for debugging grunt build | Compiles js from ES6 and minifies it into one file and compiles and minifies .less files into css grunt start:dev |  Compiles js from ES6 into one file, but does not minify the code and compiles and minifies .less files and starts server with nodemon grunt start | Compiles js from ES6 and minifies it into one file and compiles and minifies .less files and starts server with nodemon grunt | same as `grunt start`

 `grunt build` and `grunt build:dev` will both compile your front end files, but `build:dev` does not minify the code, which is helpful for debugging, but should not be used in production.